bitcoin/bips/bip-0039/bip-0039-wordlists.md

 9. The words which have not the same spelling in Brazil and in Portugal are excluded.
 10. No words that remind negative/sad/bad things.
 11. No very similar words with 1 letter of difference.

+### Hebrew

+Credit: @GuyPergal

+1. Common and simple words in Hebrew.
+2. Only words with 4-8 letters.
+3. Words can be uniquely determined by typing the first 4 characters.
+4. No personal names or geographical names.
+5. No offensive or negative words.
+6. If both female/male words are available, choose only one version.